MinaProtocol/mina/src/lib/mina_networking/README.md

 **Response**: `result node_status error`

-This acts as a telemetry RPC which asks a peer to provide invformation about their node status.
+This acts as a telemetry RPC which asks a peer to provide information about their node status.
 Daemons do not have to respond to this request, and node operators may pass a command line flag to opt-out of responding to these node status requests.